compilerla/compiler.la/src/_posts/2026-04-30-content-localization.md

 If California can set baseline expectations for accessibility, privacy, and security, it can also set new benchmarks for critical language access that reflect the reality of what people need.

-The good news is we're not starting from scratch.
+The good news is we’re not starting from scratch.

 California has already demonstrated that raising the bar for digital services is possible, and that the infrastructure, the will, and the expertise to go further are already here.
 This is an opportunity to build on our existing progress, and to make language access equal to any other standard we hold our digital services to.